 Christina Spiesel, Yale University, USA

-The journal will maintain an inclusive and comprehensive brief, and contributions from all international scholars and writers of varied subject matters and approaches within a consensual, eclectic understanding of semiotics are invited.
+“Southern Semiotic Review” has online and print versions.
+Online editions are open sourced, and widely read.
+Statistic overall and for particular papers can be supplied on request.
+Faster publication schedules for individual papers are encouraged.
+The journal maintains an inclusive and comprehensive brief, and contributions from all international scholars and writers of varied subject matters and approaches within a consensual, eclectic understanding of semiotics are invited.
 It is felt that wide subject matter and international contributions will assist—and indeed be necessary to develop—study in a specific region or country.
-The review/journal seeks to provide a repository of material in its region of the world, a digital and print footprint that will contribute to related studies generally.
+The review/journal seeks to provide a repository of material and a digital and print footprint.
 It seeks to provide material that is accessible to a wide audience, with integrity of content and good quality of presentation.
-The journal seeks to maintain an ongoing and dynamic conversation, and comments on featured and selected papers will be encouraged as suitable.
+The journal seeks to maintain an ongoing and dynamic conversation, and comments on featured and selected papers will be encouraged.

 Ongoing expression of interest for positions of editorial associate and assistants, and applicable links and affliliations, welcomed.

 Acceptance of publication assumes authors grant the journal a non-exclusive, limited license to use submitted material in either online or print forms, and titles and associated pictures, on royalty free, worldwide, perpetual and non-revocable terms.
-Printing direct from site will be technically discouraged, and published material can be made available by way of downloads.
+Published material will be made available by way of downloads.
 It is assumed authors have obtained all necessary authorisations and other permissions to incorporate copyright material into their submission.
 The journal will not be held responsible for any unauthorised use of materials, including copyright material.
 There is currently no charge for publication.